-Prerequisite: HIT 110 with a minimum grade of C and HIT 125 with a minimum grade of C.
+Prerequisite: HIT 110 and HIT 125 with a minimum grade of C.

 HIT 130 Medical Terminology I (3)

 (Formerly HIM 130) This course covers the study of roots, prefixes, suffixes; principles of word building, study of diagnostic, operative, and symptomatic terms of body systems, emphasis on accurate spelling and pronunciations; study of medical abbreviations, selected eponyms, clinical laboratory and radiology terminology.
 Course covers multiple systems with a focus on musculoskeletal, respiratory, and cardiovascular systems.